-Aerial fitness has a special focus on 3-dimensional movement, conditioning, joint rotation, and mobility and is a great way to get healthy outside of a normal gym workout and allows for different body types, personality types, and different levels of challenge for revitalization or restoration.
+Aerial fitness has a special focus on three-dimensional movement, conditioning, joint rotation, and mobility and is a great way to move your body outside of a typical gym workout.
+It allows for different body types, personality types, and levels of challenge for expression.
 More than just a fun activity, aerial fitness uses silks, hoops, and trapeze to provide a wide range of health benefits that target physical strength and support a positive mental state by fusing together a variety of activities and skills such as stretching, Pilates, cardio, strength training, and concentration.

-Aerial fitness uses a variety of equipment to support and suspend the body and works with different body types to use the effects of supported body weight and gravity to lengthen, strengthen, contract, and extend muscles, improve posture, add gentle traction effects, optional inversions, and align joints.
+Aerial fitness uses a variety of equipment to support and suspend the body and works with a range of body types to use the effects of supported body weight and gravity to lengthen, strengthen, contract, and extend muscles, improve posture, add gentle traction effects, optional inversions, and align joints.

-- American Circus Educators

-- Circus Safety Strategies
+- American Circus Educators - Circus Safety Strategies

-- Aerial Essentials
+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Aerial Yoga for Wheelchair Users and Children with Special Needs Soar in the Circus.
+For more information, visit Aerial Yoga for Wheelchair Users and Children with Special Needs Soar in the Circus.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Check with the vendor to determine if any size or weight restrictions might limit participation.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense, body size, ability, gear, experience, and confidence.